FelixCaae/ObjectDetection_BasedOnTx2/YOLO_on_TX2.md

 3. #### How to train and evaluate models?

-    There is a good repo by [AlexyAB](https://github.com/AlexeyAB/darknet).He can help you in this topic a lot.
+    There is a good repo by [AlexyAB](https://github.com/AlexeyAB/darknet).He can help you in this topic a lot.BTW I found there is no official yolov3-voc weights.

 ### Links
 1. **JK Jung\`s blog** - https://jkjung-avt.github.io/